 Videos from the scene show a group of people apparently fighting in the middle of Jeffery Boulevard.
 A car speeds down the wrong side of the road, then appears to steer slightly to avoid one group of people before plowing into the second group.
 The driver did not stop.

-Please be warned that the following video is graphic if you decide to watch it.
+Please be warned that the video is not suitable for all viewers.

 Apparently the car responsible has been found and recovered. pic.twitter.com/jhWYmDHO6C— ChiWx378 (@WeatherIzzi) August 14, 2022